 A Declaration of Homestead is a way to protect your home from unsecured creditors.
 The Declaration of Homestead protects the equity or cash value in your home.

 To find out the equity you have in your home, get the fair market value of your home.
+This is how much money you could get for your home if you sold it today.
 Then subtract all mortgages, home equity loans and liens from the fair market value.
 The amount left is the equity you have in you home.

 If your home is worth $200,000 and you have a $150,000 mortgage, your equity is $50,000.

 A Declaration of Homestead protects you from creditors who want to take your equity to repay the debts you owe them.
 Creditors who have a lien on your property can foreclose if there is no declaration of homestead.
 They can auction your home to get the money you owe them.

 A Declaration of Homestead does NOT protect your home from mortgage companies or the government for tax or child support obligations.
 If you do not pay those bills, they can foreclosue on you.